-Do you enjoy doing a hands-on outdoor job that involves creativity and practical skills?
+Do you enjoy a hands-on outdoor job involving creativity and practical skills?
 If so, a career as a painter might suit you.

 Painters and decorators paint walls, varnish floorboards, and perform finishing touches to protect, maintain and embellish commercial premises, industrial sites, and homes.